The Project

 Recreational use

-Form a new parkland creating a natural space, footpaths and open water swimming for the local communities and visitors enjoyment.
+Form a natural space with footpaths and open water swimming for the local communities and visitors enjoyment.
 The footpaths would connect into surrounding routes including The Ridgeway, Icknield Way and the National Trust Ashridge Estate.

 Integrates into wider natural landscape